 Stilleben, a design store in the heart of Copenhagen, specializes in household objects that “reflect the time we live in.”
 In addition to selling work by contemporary artisans, the brand has its own collections of ceramics, glass, and prints, even hair clips.
 A few years ago, Stilleben Kitchens was added to the roster.

-Here’s an example of Stilleben’s top-of-the-line design, the Frame Kitchen, composed of modules that are adapted to each household’s needs and space.
-A similar, more budget version, the Section Kitchen, is also available.
+Here’s an example of the top-of-the-line version, the Frame Kitchen, composed of modules adapted to each household’s needs and space.
+A similar, more budget model, the Section Kitchen, is also available.